mariumsarah/TooTyred/README.txt

 IF THERE IS A PROBLEM WITH THE CSS file try the following
 1. Update cache on google chrome
-2. py manage.py collectstatic --noinput --clear
+2. py manage.py collectstatic
 ----------------------------------------------------------------------------
+py -m pip install -U channels